Coronavirus (not including COVID-19)

 - Gloves and Aprons should be worn.

-- The patient should be transported via ambulance with no other patients present and asked to wear a FRSM if tolerated.
+- The patient should be transported via ambulance with no other patients present and asked to wear a FRSM if tolerated and does not interfere with treatment.

 - Laundry should be treated as contaminated, placed into an alginate bag and placed into a red laundry bag.